babel/babel-polyfills/docs/polyfill-provider.md

 It should be called passing the polyfill name as a string whenever a polyfill is injected.
 When, in `"entry-global"` mode, the polyfill entry point has been found but removed becase no polyfill was needed, this method should be called passing `null` as a parameter to indicate that nothing has been injected.

+### `api.assertDependency(name: string, version?: string)`

+This method is used to verify that a polyfill package that is going to be used is installed.
+If it's not installed, it will log a message asking the user to install it.

 ### `api.getUtils(path: NodePath): Utils`

 Sometimes you might need to inject an import outside of the `entryGlobal`/`usageGlobal`/`usagePure` methods.
 You could manually create the AST representing it, after checking which source type the current file is using (if `script` or `module`), but it is way more complex than the out-of-the-box support provided by the `utils` object.